dannsam/xenko-docs/manual/input/index.md

 * There are also **special APIs** for some [sensors](sensors.md) and [virtual buttons](virtual-buttons.md).

 ## Handle input
 Handle input with the [InputManager](xref:SiliconStudio.Xenko.Input.InputManager) class.
-You can access this class from a script with the `Input` property.
+You can access this class from a script with its properties and methods.

 To check whether a particular input device is available, use the corresponding [Input](xref:SiliconStudio.Xenko.Input.InputManager) property.
 For example, to check if a mouse is connected, use [Input.HasMouse](xref:SiliconStudio.Xenko.Input.InputManager.HasMouse).